-- Submit proof of spending, purchase date (date equipment was first purchased), and implementation date (date equipment was first used) - Once you receive your grant funds you must purchase the equipment and implement the intervention within 90 days of the date of the grant check.
-Within 120 days after the date of the check, you must provide BWC copies of the following:
+Submit proof of spending, purchase date (date equipment was first purchased), and implementation date (date equipment was first used).
+Once you receive grant funds you must purchase the equipment and implement the intervention within 90 days of the date of the grant check.
+Within 120 days after the check date, you must provide BWC copies of the following:

-- Itemized invoice(s) pertaining to all approved equipment purchased showing either "Stamped" Paid in Full or "Typed-Written" Paid in Full;
+- Itemized invoice(s) pertaining to all approved equipment purchased.

 - You must contact your BWC consultant soon after you purchase and implement your equipment.
-The consultant will then schedule a meeting with you to observe the equipment.
-They will complete a Post Report and Post Assessment(s) at that time.
+The consultant will schedule a to observe the equipment.
+They will complete a Post Report and Post Assessment(s).

 - Purchase extension approval process - We'll consider allowing additional time, up to a maximum of 90 days, upon the employer's request.
 You must make the extension request within the initial 90-day period.
 BWC recommends you keep copies of all documentation submitted for your files.
 Rentals or leases are not allowed under the program.